How HR can help leaders. At scale.

 Here are three starter questions to help you reflect on the case for starting Group Coaching in your organisation:

-1. What is the need for an approach such as group coaching in your organisation?
+1. What is the need for an approach such as Group Coaching in your organisation?

 2. What would you need to do to influence the adoption of this approach, with key stakeholders in your business?